matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **MBR**

-- Master Boot Record
+- Master Boot Record.
-- Can only address 2 TB of disk space
+- Can only address 2 TB of disk space.
-- Being phased out by GPT
+- Being phased out by GPT:
     - `GPT = GUID Partition Table`
-- 4 Primary Partitions
+- 4 Primary Partitions.
-- Extended partitions allow you to create logical partitions
+- Extended partitions allow you to create logical partitions.

 **GPT**

-- GPT = GUID Partition Table
+- GPT - GUID Partition Table.
-- GUID = Global Unique Identifier
+- GUID - Global Unique Identifier.
-- Replacing the MBR partitioning scheme
+- Replacing the MBR partitioning scheme.
-- Part of UEFI
+- Part of UEFI.
-- UEFI = Unified Extensible Firmware Interface
+- UEFI - Unified Extensible Firmware Interface.
-- UEFI is replacing BIOS
+- UEFI is replacing BIOS.
-- Supports up to 128 partitions
+- Supports up to 128 partitions.
-- Supports up to 9.4 ZB disk sizes
+- Supports up to 9.4 ZB disk sizes.
-- Not supported by older operating systems
+- Not supported by older operating systems.
-- May require newer or special tools
+- May require newer or special tools.

 **Mount Points**

-- A directory used to access the data on a partition
+- A directory used to access the data on a partition.
-- `/` is always a mount point
+- `/` - is always a mount point.
-- `/home`
-    - `/home/majka` is on the partition mounted on /home
+- `/home` - `/home/majka` is on the partition mounted on /home.
-- `/export/home`
+- `/export/home` - `/export/home/majka`.
-    - `/export/home/majka`

 **Mounting over existing data**